Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 How to choose the best ISO 14064-compatible software

-Selecting the right software to implement ISO 14064 is a strategic decision that directly affects inventory accuracy, reporting quality, and the ability to pass external audits smoothly.
-Not all tools on the market provide the traceability, methodological rigor, or regulatory alignment required by the standard, so comparing functionalities, data sources, and verification capabilities is essential.
+Selecting the right software to implement ISO 14064 is a strategic decision that directly affects inventory accuracy, reporting quality and the ability to pass external audits smoothly.

-The system should integrate up-to-date libraries (IPCC, AIB, sector-specific databases) and allow auditable custom emission factors.
+2. Data quality and access to emission factors: the system should integrate up-to-date libraries (IPCC, IEA, sector-specific databases) and allow auditable custom emission factors.

-Especially GHG Protocol, ESRS E1, ISO 14067, and sector-specific requirements (logistics, industry, food, etc.).
+6. Integration with other frameworks: especially the GHG Protocol, ESRS E1, ISO 14067 and sector-specific requirements (logistics, industry, food, etc.).

 What is the best software to implement ISO 14064?

-Choosing the best software to implement ISO 14064 is a decisive step for any organization seeking to build a reliable, verifiable GHG inventory aligned with international standards.
-Tool quality determines calculation accuracy, data traceability, and how easily the organization can pass external audits or report under frameworks such as CSRD or the GHG Protocol.
+Choosing the best software to implement ISO 14064 is a decisive step for any organisation seeking to build a reliable, verifiable GHG inventory aligned with international standards.

 Manglai leads the list for several reasons: